eWaterCycle/grpc4bmi/docs/server/Cpp.rst

 Creating
 --------

-The grpc4bmi requires a model implement the BMI interface in `C with bmi.h <https://github.com/csdms/bmi-c/blob/v2.1/bmi.h>`_ or `C++ with bmi.hxx <https://github.com/csdms/bmi-cxx/blob/v2.0/bmi.hxx>`_.
+The grpc4bmi package requires a model implementing the BMI interface in `C with bmi.h <https://github.com/csdms/bmi-c/blob/v2.1/bmi.h>`_ or `C++ with bmi.hxx <https://github.com/csdms/bmi-cxx/blob/v2.0/bmi.hxx>`_.
 The header files will